fschuhi/Digital-Garden-Workbench/testing/data/Test_Publishing.test_convertMarkdown.md

 <span class="counts">**[[0301 Preliminaries Regarding Voice, Movement, and Gesture - Part 1#^7-3|7-3]]**: _[[Inertia]] (6) · [[Meditation]] · [[Steadiness]]_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-Now, I would say that that inquiry into inertia, even though we're not really going into it at the moment [laughs] - again, I'm postponing it, or just mentioning it; I don't know if I'll ever get back to it - I would actually say that's _more_ important as a teaching, as an inquiry, structurally it's more important, at the meta-level it's more important than anything else that I might say in this set of talks about movement and gesture or anything else.<br/>
+Now, I would say that that inquiry into inertia, even though we're not really going into it at the moment [laughs] - again, I'm postponing it, or just mentioning it; I don't know if I'll ever get back to it - I would actually say that's <i>more</i> important as a teaching, as an inquiry, structurally it's more important, at the meta-level it's more important than anything else that I might say in this set of talks about movement and gesture or anything else.<br/>
 </div></div>

 ---